 • In Colleges That Change Lives, Loren Pope commends Wheaton for “its concern with good moral compasses and strong value systems” and “its impressive record of producing contributors to society.”

-• The Fiske Guide to Colleges 2018 named Wheaton College to its list of 18 private “best buy” colleges and universities, based on quality of academic offerings and affordable cost.
-“Wheaton is at the top of the heap in Evangelical education.”
+• Fiske Guide to Colleges 2018 named Wheaton College to its list of 18 private “best buy” colleges and universities based on quality of academic offerings and affordable cost; “Wheaton is at the top of the heap in Evangelical education.”

 This is who we are: a community of thinkers and movers who want to radically follow Christ.
-We’re part of a larger community that reaches back to 1860—men and women who helped slaves escape to freedom, preached the Gospel worldwide through word and deed, and sometimes gave their lives in the process.
-Every day we take up the next chapter in that story.
+We’re part of a larger community reaching back to 1860—men and women who helped slaves escape to freedom, preached the Gospel worldwide through word and deed, and sometimes gave their lives in the process.
+Every day we write the next chapter of that story.
 We immerse ourselves in science and literature, music and economics, art and philosophy.
 We encourage each other.
 We play and laugh together.
 We let God redeem us and redefine our lives by grace.

-Whether you play the cello or throw a football or just like to curl in the corner with a book, there’s space for you here.
-On Wheaton’s beautiful and historic campus, you’ll find yourself inspired.
-Within our community you’ll find yourself encouraged.
+Whether you play a cello, throw a football, or just like to curl up in the corner with a book, there’s a place for you here.
+On Wheaton’s beautiful historic campus, you’ll be inspired.
+Within our community, you’ll find yourself encouraged.
 Go.
 Engage.
 Discover.
-From the influence of friends and professors around you, you almost cannot help but become more of the person God desires you to be.
+From the influence of friends and professors around you, you almost can’t help but become more of the person God desires you to be.

-Don’t worry, we know: this becoming requires work.
+If you think this sounds like a tall order—you are correct!
 It doesn’t just happen.
-So we get serious about growing in knowledge and discernment—pushing ourselves academically for a higher end.
-That’s why we have a top- tier Science department and nationally regarded Conservatory of Music.
-It’s why over 96% of our full-time faculty have a terminal degree, and everyone teaches his or her own class.
-And although we appreciate U.S. News & World Report ranking us as one of the top liberal arts colleges annually, we don’t do this for the rankings.
+So we get serious about growing in knowledge and discernment—pushing ourselves academically toward a higher end.
+That’s why we have a top-tier Science department and nationally regarded Conservatory of Music.
+It’s why over 96% of our full-time faculty have a terminal degree, with every one of them teaching his or her own class.
+And although we appreciate that U.S. News & World Report ranks us as one of the nation’s top liberal arts colleges annually, we don’t do this for the rankings.

-We do it because education is about relationships—relationships between disciplines, relationships with professors and peers, relationships with the world.
+We do all this because education is about relationships—relationships between disciplines, relationships with professors and peers, relationships with the world.
 Our relationship with God.
 Rigorous academics help us discover more of ourselves and how we work, more of who God is and how He works.
 The liberal arts are really the liberating arts.
 We become freer as we learn.
 Fuller.
-Maybe that’s why more of our graduates go on to earn doctorates than almost any other school in the country—they know learning helps us become new people.
+Maybe that’s why more of our graduates go on to earn doctorates than almost any other school in the country—they know learning helps us form into new people.

-It also doesn’t count the impromptu worship time with friends—maybe with a guitar or over a cup of coffee—as we shape and inspire each other.
+It also doesn’t count the impromptu worship time with friends—with a guitar, over a cup of coffee—as we shape and inspire each other.
 You see, when we talk about faith, we can’t help but mention each other.
 And when we talk about each other, one word always comes up: grace.
 Grace to be yourself, to explore who you are through clubs and organizations, through ministries and missions, through relationships with friends and professors.
-Grace to be as you are—yet become more of who God wants you to be.
+Grace to be as you are, yet also become more of who God wants you to be.

 A community of grace

-Grace happens when professors grab meals with students—if they’re not inviting the whole class over for dinner—when staff members mentor students every day, and when students enjoy and encourage each other over games of Frisbee or late-night study sessions.
+Grace happens when professors grab meals with students—that is, when they’re not inviting the whole class over for dinner—or in the many ways staff members mentor students every day.
+Students enjoy and encourage each other over games of Frisbee or late-night study sessions.

 We’ve found that when we’re challenged in the classroom, loved by others, and living in a community of grace, we can’t help but become more of who God wants us to be.

-In every facet of life, we seek to live stories that God wants us to live.
+In every facet of life, we seek to live the stories God wants us to live.
 We creatively express His image.
 Our athletes strive together every day, creating lasting bonds and finding great success along the way.
 Our musicians offer witness by mastering their craft and performing on campus, in Chicago, and around the world.
-Whether you’re interested in drama, visual art, or macroeconomics, or just need to kick the soccer ball sometimes, there is space for you to grow and live out that aspect of your story.
+Whether you’re interested in drama, visual arts, macroeconomics, or you just need to kick a soccer ball sometimes, there is space for you to grow and live out that aspect of your story.

-Plus, Chicago is half an hour away, and there are events, ministry opportunities, internships, and just plain fun within virtually every block.
+Plus, Chicago is less than an hour away, with events, ministry opportunities, internships, and just plain fun on virtually every block.

 But we don’t end there.
-If you would like an in-depth experience, Wheaton in Chicago offers the opportunity to live and study for a semester in the Uptown neighborhood of the city.
-Students also have the opportunity to study at HoneyRock, Wheaton College’s Outdoor Center for Leadership Development, and our Black Hills Science Station.
+If you would like an in-depth experience, Wheaton in Chicago offers the opportunity to live and study for a semester in the Woodlawn neighborhood.
+Students also have the opportunity to study at HoneyRock (Wheaton College’s Outdoor Center for Leadership Development) and our Black Hills Science Station.
 Students study and serve abroad through our Global and Experiential Learning Initiative in many countries throughout the world.

 This is who we are.
-We are a community of people who are fun-loving and faithful, living out the stories God has for us.
+We are a community of people who are fun loving and faithful, living out the stories God has for us.
 We’ll carry the experiences here with us for life.
-Our alumni have gone on to study at the finest graduate schools in the nation; they’ve become senators, musicians, doctors, pastors, and scientists—they have followed wherever God has led.
+Our alumni have gone on to study at the finest graduate schools in the nation.
+They’ve gone on to become senators, musicians, doctors, pastors, and scientists.
+They have followed wherever God has led.

 We’d love to get to know you and welcome you as you are!
 To come for a visit or an overnight stay at one of our Wheaton Connection overnight visit events, check out wheaton.edu/visit.
-To apply for admissions, including the Common App (new this year!), head to wheaton.edu/apply.
-Follow us on Facebook or Instagram at wheatoncollegeil; Twitter @wheatoncollege.
+To apply for admission, including via the Common App, head to wheaton.edu/apply.
+Follow us on Facebook or Instagram @wheatoncollegeil; Twitter @wheatoncollege.